deter-project/docs/site/docs/education/course-setup.md

 1. Log in to DETERLab, click the _My DETERLab_ link, find the _Teaching_ tab and click on your class.
 2. Then select _Setup Class_ from the left menu.
 You will not be able to enroll students until you complete this step.
 You will be able to populate your class with materials.
-3. Input the end date for your class, the estimated number of students and at least one anticipated assignment.
+3. Input the end date for your class and the estimated number of students
-4. For the assignment, make your best guess of the start and submission dates, and the number of machines you will need per student.
-You can change these values at any time.
+4. **In our new workflow** you must set up your Merge password in your user profile, so you and your students can use our new platform for experimentation.
+You will do this only once.
+Please see <a href="../../support/migration/index.html#migrating-class-projects">illustrations</a>.

-5. The system calculates the class limit automatically as `per_student_num_students_0.25`.
-You can also assign a value that is more suitable for your needs.
-At least one of the "number of machines per student" or "class limit" values must be entered.
+5. **In our new workflow** you must select _Migrate Class_ from the left menu to create your class on our new platform.
+You only need to do this once per class project.

 ### Create accounts for students and TAs